uktrade/pii-secret-check-hooks/README.md

     pre-commit autoupdate

 ## TODO
- * Add exclude output tool (creates text file of possible exclusions)
- * Add hash of parsed files to file list
  * Group issues at end of output rather than displaying amongst ignore messages
  * Add office (and any other relevant) extensions
  * Add help command
- * Make folder for hidden files used in app